mikanaaa/User-Authentication-And-Authorization/README.md

 3. Server reads data, authenticates user & generates session.
 4. Session is sent back to client.
 5. Client sends Session_ID with each request.
+## JWT - Json Web Token
+Alternative to opaque, statefull tokes used in classic sessions.
+Used commonly in WebApis/RESTful services to supply data to Single Page Applications.
+All data is stored in token, and only thing server needs to is to verify that token has not been tampered with.
+HMAC used for that purpose.
+Used as Bearer token in Authorization header of HTTP requests.
 ## OAuth2.0
 ----------
 ![oauth](Diagrams/OAuth.svg)